hobbit-project/hobbit-project.github.io/pages/docs/system_integration.md

 Note that you may have to adapt the paths to the `system.jar` file or the `repository` directory.

 After creating the local repository, the projects pom file needs to be updated in the following by
-1. Adding the `repository` as local repository and
+1. Adding the `repository` directory as local repository and
 1. Adding the system to the dependencies

 ```xml